In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 On the other hand, according to the same source, secondary data get defined as data collected from sources that are already collected by other reliable sources.
 These sources can be either empirical, meaning primary data from former researchers, government declarations, official records.

-Research Methodology Primary Data is the kind of information gathered by scientists straightforwardly from fundamental sources.
+Research Methodology Primary Data is the kind of information gathered by scientists directly from fundamental sources.
 In contrast, secondary data is the information that has just been collected through critical sources and made promptly accessible for analysts to use for their exploration

 The national census collected by a government is primary data.
-However, when a researcher includes the same data for initiative the research objectives, then it becomes secondary data for the researcher.
+However, when a researcher includes the same data for the research objectives, then it becomes secondary data for the researcher.

 Many data collected from online databases are designated as secondary sources.
 These sources can be theoretical and empirical.
 However, when a researcher collects them to enhance the research foundation, they become secondary data for that particular research.